shubhansu-kr/EcoFriendly-GitHub/Readme.md

 in your cloned repository and place the `node.js.yml` inside it. or
 You can just go to this working example: ([Losttrack21/EcoFriendly-GitHub](https://github.com/Losttrack21/EcoFriendly-GitHub)) and generate from template there.

+Make sure your wrokdlow is enabled.
+By default when you fork a repository the workflow is disabled by github actions.
+You will find the workflow in actions tab

+## Best way to get started

+I have enabled public template for this repository.
+Instead of forking the repository, star the repository and generate from template.
+You will be good to go right away.